YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 .. code-block:: bash

-    psql -U ydbuser -h localhost -p 1337
+   $ psql -U ydbuser -h localhost -p 1337

-You should then enter an interactive ``psql`` prompt, where you can enter SQL queries against the YottaDB database, as mediated through the Octo SQL engine.
-Try querying the Northwind dataset again to confirm everything is working correctly.
+   Password for user ydbuser:
+   psql (16.1, server 13.0.0)
+   Type "help" for help.

+   ydbuser=# yottadb -r %ydboctoAdmin add user ydbuser^C ydbuser=# select * from employees inner join nwOrders on employees.employeeid = nwOrders.employeeid;

+A query gives the same results from :code:`octo` and :code:`psql`.

 ~~~~~~~~~~~~~~~~~~~~~~~
 GUI Access from the Web
 ~~~~~~~~~~~~~~~~~~~~~~~

 You can access and manage YottaDB using a graphical user interface (GUI) via the `YDBGUI <https://gitlab.com/YottaDB/UI/YDBGUI>`_ web application.
-The simplest way to get started with YDBGUI is to install it using the YottaDB installation script, ``ydbinstall``.

-To install the GUI within the YottaDB virtual machine and use it from the host machine, follow the instructions in the :ref:`vm-config` and :ref:`acculturation-quickstart` sections.

-Next, if you haven't already, ``source`` the ``ydb_env_set`` file with ``source /usr/local/etc/ydb_env_set`` to setup the YottaDB environment variables required by YDBGUI.
+The :code:`--gui` option of the :code:`ydbinstall` / :code:`ydbinstall.sh` script installs, or updates, the GUI and needed dependencies. :code:`source /usr/local/etc/ydb_env_set` sets up the YottaDB environment variables required by the GUI, if it is installed.

-Then start YDBGUI with:
+Start YDBGUI with:

 .. code-block:: bash

-    $ydb_dist/yottadb -run %ydbgui
+    yottadb -run %ydbgui

-This will run YDBGUI at the default port of 9080, with TLS disabled.
-Since the VM was instructed to forward this port to port 9080 on the host machine, you can now access YDBGUI from the host machine by navigating your web browser to ``http://localhost:9080/`` You should see something like this:
+This will run YDBGUI at the default port of 9080.
+Since the VM was instructed to forward this port to port 9080 on the host machine, you can now access YDBGUI from the host machine by navigating your web browser to `http://localhost:9080 <http://localhost:9080/>`_.
+You should see something like this:

 .. image:: main-screen.png